Beeeezle/salary-cost-of-living-shiny/README.md

 # Salary & Cost-of-Living Comparison App
+This repository contains all source code and data required to run the app locally.
 This Shiny application estimates salaries across U.S. locations using a regression model and adjusts them for cost of living differences.